Authentic Lessons for 21st Century Learning

 Go to slide 7 and have students continue to work with their partner to complete the attached Exploring Graphs handout.
 Allow students to work in their pairs independently but monitor their progress.

-Students are asked to compare their absolute value and quadratic graphs to list observations and patterns.
+In Part III, students are asked to compare their absolute value and quadratic graphs to list observations and patterns.

-Each group then joins another group to compare what they observed.
+In Part IV, each group then joins another group to compare what they observed.

 Explain